UniMath/agda-unimath/src/foundation-core/invertible-maps.lagda.md

 ### The inversion operation on invertible maps is a strict involution

-The inversion operation on invertible maps a strict involution, where, by strict involution, we mean that `inv-invertible-map (inv-invertible-map f) ≐ f` syntactically.
+The inversion operation on invertible maps is a strict involution, where, by strict involution, we mean that `inv-invertible-map (inv-invertible-map f) ≐ f` syntactically.
 This can be observed by the fact that the type-checker accepts `refl` as proof of this equation.